RetroDECK/ES-DE/INSTALL-DEV.md

 **Additional files for both MSVC and MinGW if building with the VLC video player:**

-In addition to the files above, you need to copy some libraries from the VLC `plugins` folder to be able to play video files.
-There is a subdirectory structure under the plugins folder but there is no requirement to retain this as libVLC apparently looks recursively for the .dll files.
+In addition to the files above, you need to copy some libraries from the VLC `plugins` folder.
+This contains a subdirectory structure but there is no requirement to retain this as libVLC apparently looks recursively for the .dll files.

-It's a bit tricky to know which libraries are really needed.
-But as the plugins directory is around 120 MB (as of VLC version 3.0.11), we definitely only want to copy the files we need.

-The following files seem to be required to play most video and audio formats (place them in `emulationstation-de\plugins`):
+The following libraries seem to be required to play most video and audio formats:

 ```
 access\libfilesystem_plugin.dll